Alfred Ronalds

-Alfred Ronalds (10 July 1802 – 23 April 1860) was an English author, artisan and Australian pioneer, best known for his book The Fly-fisher's Entomology.
+Alfred Ronalds (10 July 1802 – 23 April 1860) was an English author, artisan, and Australian pioneer, best known for his book The Fly-fisher's Entomology.

 Life and family

 Early years

-He was born at No 1 Highbury Terrace, Highbury, the eleventh child of wealthy London wholesale cheesemongers Francis Ronalds and Jane née Field.
+He was born at No. 1 Highbury Terrace, Highbury, the eleventh child of wealthy London wholesale cheesemongers Francis Ronalds and Jane née Field.
 The inventor Sir Francis Ronalds FRS was his oldest brother and mentor.
 The family later resided at Kelmscott House in Hammersmith, Queen Square in Bloomsbury, and in Croydon.

-After a Unitarian schooling, probably at Revd John Potticary’s school in Blackheath, Ronalds was apprenticed at age 14 to learn the ways of business.
-He was unsuited to the commercial world, however, and instead spent his time developing his scientific, practical and artistic skills with Sir Francis.
+After a Unitarian schooling, probably at Rev. John Potticary’s school in Blackheath, Ronalds was apprenticed at age 14 to learn the ways of business.
+He was unsuited to the commercial world, however, and instead spent his time developing his scientific, practical, and artistic skills with Sir Francis.

 Moving around Britain and to Australia

 In 1829 he moved to Staffordshire, renting the Lee Grange farm near Lichfield, formerly owned by Francis Perceval Eliot.
-After his marriage to Margaret Bond of Tixall in 1831, they settled at the property of Lea Fields near Gratwich, where he focussed on fly fishing.
+After his marriage to Margaret Bond of Tixall in 1831, they settled at the property of Lea Fields near Gratwich, where he focused on fly fishing.

 The family relocated to Wales in 1843, first living on the shore of Tal-y-llyn Lake, and then in the parish of Llanelwedd, where Margaret died after giving birth to their eighth child.
 Ronalds decided in 1848 to take the children to the Colony of New South Wales.
 He established himself initially in Geelong as an engraver, lithographer and printer, and he married Mary Ann Harlow.
 They had four further children.

 After a successful spell prospecting for gold in the Victorian gold rush, the family settled in the new goldfields township of Ballarat in 1852 and established the first nursery in the district on the shore of Lake Wendouree.
 They supplied some of the initial trees and plants for the Ballarat Botanical Gardens.
 When he died suddenly his family became quite poor.
 He was buried in the Ballaarat Old Cemetery and his dilapidated grave was replaced by the Victorian Fly-Fishers' Association in 2008.